 This change in mindset has come at a time when the retail world is in flux.
 Discovery and purchasing are not happening in one environment, and the technology we use to breakdown physical and metaphorical silos is quickly changing.
 A sentiment reflected by the Shopify Plus team - who talked through this year Unite Announcements.
 The only way to keep up?
 Cut it off the head and build reliable views of your customer!

-This means is that we need to rethink how we measure success.
+This means we need to rethink how we measure success.
 Often when we're in the day-to-day of operation, we can imagine success to look like minimal bugs, delivering on time and budget and meeting all the requirement laid out in a document.
-When we instead come from an empathy lense, success looks much different: Flexible payment options, fast delivery, providing feelings of value for the customer.
+When we view it through a lens of empathy, success looks much different: Flexible payment options, fast delivery, providing feelings of value for the customer.

 "Two-thirds of customers say valuing their time is the leading sign of excellent customer service"